 How to Make All Natural Bug Repellent

 (This post contains affiliate links.
-If you click through and purchase anything I receive a commission at no extra cost to you.
-Also Nature’s Fusions sent me a variety of essential oils to review.)
+If you click through and purchase anything I receive a commission at no extra cost to you.)

 I now use essential oils for all of my insect control needs.
 Although I can never promise that anyone else will see the same results, I do like to share my own positive experience of using natural remedies.

 Also, I can’t give advice on whether or not a DIY bug spray made with essential oils would be sufficient during a mosquito-borne outbreak.
 Under the circumstances, you’d have to check with your doctor.

-For instance, during the spring and summer, I like to put a couple of drops of peppermint essential oil on my kitchen sponge.
+For instance, during the spring and summer, I like to put a couple of drops of peppermint essential oil my kitchen sponge.
 Then I wipe down the counters.
 Last year, my husband noticed we no longer had an ant problem, as we’ve had in previous years.
 While I can’t prove this was because of the peppermint oil, something was definitely keeping the ants away.

 Bug Spray With Essential Oils

-But citronella is generally the “go to” remedy for mosquitoes.
+But citronella is generally a “go to” remedy for mosquitoes.
 So, if you plan to spend a lot of time outdoors, it’s easy to make your own bug spray with citronella essential oil.

-Or, you can buy a special aromatic blend designed just keeping the bugs away.
+Or, you can buy a special aromatic blend designed to keep the bugs away.
 This might be a better bet, especially if you don’t already have a collection of essential oils.

-I now trust this company enough to use Nature’s Fusions essential oils on my family.
-Recently, when my daughter was sick with the flu, I used this brand of oils to help her heal.
+I now trust this company enough to use Plant Therapy essential oils on my family.
 If you’re looking for a good brand of non MLM oils, this is definitely one to consider.

 Nature’s Fusions Nature Shield